Register a Fictitious Business Name in California

 We recommend checking if your name is available as a web domain (URL).
 You might not plan on starting a business website today, but you may want to prevent others from acquiring your URL.

-Step 2: Register Your California DBA
+Step 2: Use Your California Fictitious Business Name

 California fictitious business names are filed with the county where your principal place of business is located.

 If your principal place of business is outside of the state of California, you must file with the Sacramento County Clerk.
 Nonprofits are not required to file a Fictitious Business Name Statement.

 A DBA does not offer any protection for your personal assets in the event that your business is sued.
 For more information on setting up a limited liability company, visit our How to Form an LLC page and select your state.